tmdt-buw/karolos/docs/index.md

 -  __modularization__: More and more research in reinforcement learning is looking into the transfer of agents from one environment to another.
 KAROLOS was developed to quickly generate environments with different robot-task combinations.

 KAROLOS is still under active development.
-We encourage you check back regularly
+We encourage you check back regularly.